 How It All Started

 My wife loves Machane Yehuda Market and the surrounding area (Nachlaot).
-And one of the best times to visit the market is on a Friday morning.
-On Fridays, many people go to the market to buy fresh goods before Saturday.
-Therefore, this is the busiest day with the best produce.
+One of the best times to visit the market is on Friday morning.
+Many people go to the market on Fridays to buy fresh goods before Saturday, so this is the busiest day with the best produce.

-To be early at the market on a Friday morning, we decided to take one night in a nearby hotel.
-This way, we extended our trip to Thursday and half a day on Friday.
-Furthermore, since we were traveling with our daughter (she is in the first grade), we started to look for new attractions for children.
-And this is how the idea for Jerusalem with Kids post was born.
+We decided to stay one night in a nearby hotel so we could be early at the market on Friday morning.
+We extended our trip to Thursday and half a day on Friday.
+Furthermore, since we traveled with our daughter (she was in the first grade), we started looking for new attractions for children.
+This is how the idea for the Jerusalem with Kids post was born.

-In the Mamilla mall, you can find different masterpieces from different artists.
-Most of these masterpieces are for sale, and there is a phone number next to each one.
+In the Mamilla Mall, you can find different masterpieces from different artists.
+Most of these masterpieces are for sale, and a phone number is next to each.
 I especially liked this sculpture:

 Our Trip

 So far, I have listed many different options.
-And now, I will go over the places we did visit.
-Also, keep in mind that we visited Jerusalem many times before, thus decided to skip some of the indoor attractions.
+Now, I will go over the places we visited.
+Also, remember that we visited Jerusalem many times before and thus decided to skip some of the indoor attractions.

 Thursday

 We started Thursday morning with a visit to the Knesset.
-And after the tour, we checked in to the hotel.
-As I mentioned, the hotel was in the Nachlaot neighborhood, and parking is very problematic in this area.
+And after the tour, we checked into the hotel.
+As I mentioned, the hotel was in the Nachlaot neighborhood, and parking is problematic in this area.
 Finding free parking is nearly impossible, and paid parking costs 18-25 NIS per hour.
-And for overnight parking, we used the one recommended by staff from our hotel, and the cost was 60 NIS per night (after 19:00 and till 9:00 the next morning – as far as I remember).
+For overnight parking, we used the one recommended by staff from our hotel, and the cost was 60 NIS per night (after 19:00 and till 9:00 the next morning – as far as I remember).

 As we left the restaurant, the rain started to pick up.
 Thus we could not stay at the market.
 Instead, we headed to The Museum For Islamic Art.
-And when we ended this visit, it was quite late.
+When we ended this visit, it was quite late.
 So we returned to our hotel and went to Mahane Yehuda for dinner.
-There are many restaurants and pubs in this area, so you can easily find a place for a snack.
+This area has many restaurants and pubs, so you can easily find a place to have a snack.

 Friday

 We started Friday morning with breakfast at Machane Yehuda Market.
-Then we ate some more at several food stalls and headed to the Old City.
+Then we ate at several food stalls and headed to the Old City.

-We parked at the Mamilla mall, and as you walk through the mall, you can always find art.
+We parked at the Mamilla Mall, where you can always find art as you walk through it.
 Usually, these are statues for sale.

 We headed through the market to the Church Of The Holy Sepulchre.